 2) What exemptions can be claimed by a U.S. citizen for a nonresident alien spouse who was blind and 65 years of age?
 The spouse did not have income from U.S. sources and was not a dependent of another U.S. taxpayer.

-In 1995 a U.S. taxpayer can generally claim one exemption of \$2,500 for his or her spouse.
-In addition, if the U.S. taxpayer does not itemize deductions on Schedule A (Form 1040), the taxpayer may be entitled to a higher standard deduction if his or her spouse is age 65 or older or is blind at the end of 1995.
+A U.S. taxpayer can generally claim one exemption for his or her spouse.
+In addition, if the U.S. taxpayer does not itemize deductions on Schedule A (Form 1040), the taxpayer may be entitled to a higher standard deduction if his or her spouse is age 65 or older or is blind at the end of the year.